 The Afsluitdijk is a major dam in the Netherlands and famous place to see, completed in 1932.
 This means the Afsluitdijk has been protecting the Netherlands from the force of water for nearly 90 years now.
 The total length of the dike is 32.5 km.
 The dike is more than just a water barrier.
 It’s a motorway connecting two Dutch provinces as well.
 Everyday thousands of people use the A7 motorway to travel between Noord-Holland and Friesland.
 The Afsluitdijk was the initial demonstration site for a 130km/h speed limit in the Netherlands.

-The Afsluitdijk is currently under construction, to make it even more futureproof, for many more years to come.
+The Afsluitdijk is currently under construction, to make it even more future proof, for many more years to come.
 Once construction works are done, the Dijk will be stronger, higher and more robust looking.
 There is so much to see, not just the Afsluitdijk itself.
+Here is the Afsluitdijk Wikipedia page for even more info.

 Enjoy the Wadden Sea, visit the Afsluitdijk Wadden Centre or the monument right in the middle of the Afsluitdijk.
 Part of the construction works and upgrades to the dike are a new cycle and walking path, imaginable with endless views on the Wadden Sea.